autoNumeric/vue-autoNumeric/README.md

 The `paste`, `drop` and `wheel` events are supported as well.

+Moreover, if you modify the `:options` prop, the AutoNumeric settings will be automatically updated with the new options.

 ### Caveats

 Please note that directly setting a `:value='42'` on the `<vue-autonumeric>` component **will break it** (really!).<br>